.

 Common Names: Japanese Cherry, Japanese Flowering Cherry, Hill Cherry, Oriental Cherry, East Asian Cherry, Amanogawa.

 Appearance: It is a deciduous tree with a short single trunk and dense foliage.
-Trunk has chestnut-brown, glossy, peeling bark with very prominent horizontal lenticels.
+The trunk has chestnut-brown, glossy, peeling bark with very prominent horizontal lenticels.
 Spreading branches are covered with glossy simple leaves.
 Leaves are alternate, pinnately veined, serrated margin, shiny dark green above, light green below.

 Flowering: In early spring it produces very showy, pink, nicely fragrant flowers that grow in clusters of two to five together.
 Sometimes, flowers are followed by round, cherry-like, black fruits.